dayton-outar/shillings/docs/EXPERIENCE/TEACHING.md

 >
 > ...
 >
 > But getting the information into long-term memory can be difficult.
 We’ll be exploring this vital topic in more detail in chapter 3.
-The key idea, however, is that retrieval practice is one of the best techniques for strengthening new information in long-term memory.10 Retrieval practice means drawing ideas you’re starting to learn from your own mind rather than simply looking at the answer.
+The key idea, however, is that retrieval practice is one of the best techniques for strengthening new information in long-term memory.
+Retrieval practice means drawing ideas you’re starting to learn from your own mind rather than simply looking at the answer.
 Good examples of retrieval practice include using flash cards or merely looking away from a page to see if you can retrieve the key idea or ideas on the page.

 ## Chapter 2.
 Teacher Inclusively